scalar-labs/scalar-terraform/docs/EKSDeploymentSidenote.md

-# Sidenotes on How to create a Kubernetes cluster in Amazon EKS with scalar-terraform
+# Sidenotes on how to create a Kubernetes cluster in Amazon EKS with scalar-terraform

 ## Manage bastion role for an EKS cluster